-The ICR consistently endeavors to provide high quality education to our members, and empower owners with resources to address industry priorities.
+The ICR consistently endeavors to provide high quality education to our members, and empower owners and A/E/C industry with resources to address industry priorities.
 Since our inception, we have built educational resources in a number of areas.

 Construction Manager as Constructor (CMc or CM at Risk)